Gocububa/Aygaz-Deep-Learning/README.md

 # Aygaz-Deep-Learning
-This is a my deep learning project that i have developped during the Aygaz Deep Learning Bootcamp.
+There are two files as you can see.
+One of them (Aygaz Nöronlarıı) is the project that me and my team have developed together and the other one (Untitled0) is the project i have personally developed myself during the Aygaz Deep Learning Bootcamp.
+During this bootcamp, we were asked to build a CNN model that predicts a dog's breed accurately.
+At the group project file, you can see the accuracy was 0.09 and the loss was 4.3.
-I have built a CNN model that predicts a dogg's breed.
+At my project file, i have built a CNN model that predicts a dogg's breed.
 But my accuracy was 0.06, which was not great.
-As you can see at table at the bottom of my project, accuracy did not change a lot and val_loss was deacreasing very little as the epochs passed.
+As you can see at table at the bottom of my project, val_loss was deacreasing very little as the epochs passed.